User-created Transaction Rules often times do not match properly due to the following reasons:

 - The Conditions are too strict

-- The Bank Rule's details do not match correctly
+- The Rule's details do not match correctly

 The first Condition should always start more general and be more specific for the second Condition.
-In the screenshot above, the first Condition 'Name Equals' limits the matching of additional transactions because the name would always need to only display 'CABLE' to match correctly.
+In the screenshot above, the first Condition 'Name Equals To' limits the matching of additional transactions because the name would always need to only display 'CABLE' to match correctly.

 As recommended above, using more general Conditions can ensure that transactions match accordingly.
-Therefore, ensure that the Name/Comment fields are identical to the Bank Rule.
-The screenshot below displays four common errors that occur for Bank Rules.
+Therefore, ensure that the Name/Comment fields are identical to the Rule.
+The below reviews three common errors that occur for Rules:

-3) Incorrect Formatting.
-The name of the transaction does not include a hyphen in the Bank Rule, causing this transaction to remain 'unmatched'.
+- Incorrect Formatting.
+The name of the transaction is not exact, causing this transaction to remain 'unmatched'.
 Ensure that the formatting is the same for transactions to match correctly.

-When updating Bank Rules, ensure that you click the 'Save Changes' button just above the right-hand corner of the Bank Rules box.
-Exiting this screen without clicking this button will remove the changes made.
+When updating User-created Transaction Rules, ensure that you click the 'Save' button in the top, right corner of the Transaction Rule sidesheet.
+Exiting this sidesheet without clicking this button will not save the changes made.